 Source Newsroom: University of Chicago Medical Center

-UChicago joins Yale University as the only two such designated centers in the country focusing on a multidisciplinary approach to gambling disorders and other impulse-related addictions.
+UChicago joins Yale University as the only two such designated Centers of Excellence in the country, funded by the NCRG, which focuses on multidisciplinary approaches to gambling disorders and other impulse-related addictions.

-“The goal of this center is to identify people who are vulnerable to developing a problem,” Grant said.
-“The better we understand gambling, the better we understand addictions in general.”
+"The goal of this center is to identify people who are vulnerable to developing a problem," said Jon Grant, MD, JD, MPH, professor of psychiatry and behavioral neuroscience, and principal investigator at the new Center.
+"The better we understand gambling, the better we understand addictions in general."

 About the University of Chicago Medicine